 Can a pawn kill a queen?

 Yes, a pawn can kill a queen and even other chess pieces like a bishop, knight, rook, or another pawn as long as it legal to do so.
 Pawn is just like any other chess piece which can capture the opponent piece provided all the standard chess rules are followed.
+You can read my detailed article on can a pawn take a queen.

 Can a pawn move diagonally?